wdl2459/ConQuR/README.md

 ## Overview

 This package conducts batch effects removal from a taxa read count table by a conditional quantile regression method.
-The distributional attributes of microbiome data - zero-inflation and over-dispersion, are simultaneously considered.
+The distributional attributes of microbiome data, zero-inflation and over-dispersion, are simultaneously considered.
 A batch-removed taxa read count table will be generated.

 ## System requirements